Poolside decking areas are mostly ignored when people refinish their pools.

 Then buy some additional sealant that you think you will actually need.

-Just in case you are left with some sealer, after the application, you can store it for about two years for future jobs.
+If you are left with some sealer, you can store it for about two years for future jobs after the application.

 Tips for choosing the best pool deck sealer…